faenrandir/a_careful_examination/documents/questions/questions.md

     > Bishops are not CEO’s; they are stand-ins for Christ.
 The relation of a bishop to the people is not analogous to any ‘power’ relationships in the secular world.
 They are human and prone to mistakes, but they are also a way that God speaks to the world.
 Bishops serve lay Catholics by standing up for our beliefs, as they are doing now.
 I am glad that when the world wants to know “what Catholics think” there is a clear way to find out.
 I am grateful for the leadership of our bishops in these recent weeks. [source](https://www.onfaith.co/onfaith/2012/02/22/in-defense-of-the-catholic-church/11150)

+[^detailed_revelation]: Joseph Smith apparently received precise dimensions for the construction of, for example, a printing house ([D&C 94:10-11](https://www.lds.org/scriptures/dc-testament/dc/94.10-11)):

+    > 10 And again, verily I say unto you, the second lot on the south shall be dedicated unto me for the building of a house unto me, for the work of the printing of the translation of my scriptures, and all things whatsoever I shall command you.

+    > 11 And it shall be fifty-five by sixty-five feet in the width thereof and the length thereof, in the inner court; and there shall be a lower and a higher court.

+    The [messiness](https://www.mormoninterpreter.com/opportunity-lost/) of Joseph Smith's polygamy contrasts with such precise instruction.
+We might expect more detail to be given for something like polygamy---which had such a tremendous impact on its participants---and less for printing buildings.
+If D&C 132:61 constitutes those details, we are then left wondering why those instructions were rarely followed.
+What would Joseph Smith's polygamy have looked like had he followed the instructions in D&C 132:61 all along?

 [^no_error]:  The idea that there is no error in the revelations taught by a prophet or that we ought to follow what a prophet teaches regardless of its accuracy is suggested frequently in the LDS Church.

     * “I have never yet preached a sermon and sent it out to the children of men, that they may not call scripture” ([Brigham Young](https://www.lds.org/manual/teachings-of-the-living-prophets-student-manual/chapter-2-the-living-prophet-the-president-of-the-church?lang=eng))